-- Robustness – as long as you partitioned as MBR, it should survive most distro version upgrades since they tend to equate MBR with BIOS, and GPT with EFI.
+- Robustness – as long as you partitioned as MBR, the install should survive most (not all) distro version upgrades since they tend to equate MBR with BIOS, and GPT with EFI.
 This can matter if it updates the bootloader (I’ve had a GPT bootloader get borked by an upgrade before).

 If you’ve got a bad DVD drive or MacBook Air, I’d be inclined to try pulling the drive first and install Linux via another machine (swap the drive back in after and hope for the best).